 Genaveve Bradshaw and Hale Milano have spent countless hours researching, using, and testing a variety of home appliance products.
 Spanning the worlds of the best air purifiers, top food dehydrators, and many other household items, they have put dozens of models to the test.
 The testing team also lives in the arid climate of Lake Tahoe, Nevada, where ambient humidity levels rarely rise above 30%, necessitating a humidifier lest you wake with a scratchy throat and parched lips.

 Analysis and Test Results

-Multiple models fell into the average 5 out of 10 range in this metric, providing noticeable but not overly impressive humidification capabilities.
+The Honeywell HCM-350 was another high performer.
+It was able to bring our testing room up to the ideal 45% humidity in just 34 minutes and reached a maximum of 58.9% after running on high for 3 hours.
+Multiple models fell into the average range in this metric, providing noticeable but not overly impressive humidification capabilities.
 The Sunpentown SPT SU-4010 took a full hour to hit the ideal 45% humidity but did achieve a maximum of 56.8% by the end of the test.
-The Crane Drop got to 45% a bit faster, taking just 45 minutes, but stalled out at a maximum of 51.2%.
+The Crane Drop got to 45% faster, taking just 45 minutes, but stalled out at a maximum of 51.2%.
+The Levoit Classic 300S Ultrasonic Smart fell into the average performance category as well, taking an hour and a half to reach the ideal 45% humidity, and maxed out at 50% humidity.
 The Honeywell HUL520B was the slowest of this group, taking a full 2 hours to hit 45% and maxing out at just 47.8%.